 - Helps to identify opportunities and threats.

-The presence of effective planning is unavoidable in every organization for smooth functioning and timely goal achievement.
+Presence of effective planning is unavoidable in every organization for smooth functioning and timely goal achievement.
 It is not necessary but a compulsion for every organization as well as manager to set effective plans.